On Stochastic Orders and Total Positivity: Proofs

 \begin{proof}[\bf Proof of Theorem~\ref{Thm:Kernel.st}] Condition~(iii) states that $K(x,\cdot)$ is isotonic in $x \in \XX$ with respect to stochastic order.
 That means, for any fixed number $y$, $K(x,(y,\infty))$ is isotonic in $x \in \XX$.
 Consequently, for Borel sets $A_1, A_2$ with $A_1 < A_2$,

 where $x_o$ is an arbitrary number in $\XX$ such that $A_1\cap \XX \le \{x_o\} \le A_2\cap \XX$.
 This shows that condition~(iii) implies condition~(i).

 Condition~(ii) is just a special case of condition~(i), so it remains to deduce condition~(iii) from condition~(ii).
-To this end, we apply Lemma~\ref{Lem:IRN} to $\mu(\cdot) := P$ and $\nu(\cdot) := \Pr(X \in\cdot, Y > y)$ with arbitrary $y \in \R$.
+Note first that via a simple approximation argument, condition~(ii) extends to $D = \R$.
+Now we apply Lemma~\ref{Lem:IRN} to $\mu(\cdot) := P$ and $\nu(\cdot) := \Pr(X \in\cdot, Y > y)$ with arbitrary $y \in \R$.
 This yields

 with $\Pr(\cdot \,|\, a < X \le x) := 0$ in case of $\Pr(a < X \le x) = 0$.
 According to Lemma~\ref{Lem:IRN}, $S(\cdot, y)$ is an isotonic density of $\nu$ with respect to $\mu$.
 Moreover, $S(x,\cdot)$ is antitonic and right-cont\-inu\-ous.
 Antitonicity is obvious.
 To verify right-continuity, note that $S(x,y) = 0$ implies that $S(x,\cdot) \equiv 0$ on $[y,\infty)$.
 If $S(x,y) > 0$,